scthornton/scthornton.github.io/_posts/2025-08-20-redsentinel-ai-security-breakthrough.md

 **Key Takeaway**: Overfitting is solvable through systematic feature engineering.
 The journey from 5,048 features with 100% accuracy to 19 features with excellent generalization proves that **quality beats quantity** in machine learning.

 **Final Result**: RedSentinel is now a production-ready AI security monitoring system that can detect attacks in real-time with excellent generalization and realistic performance claims.

+**The Complete Story**: This project demonstrates the full journey from research prototype → problem discovery → systematic solution → production system → real-world validation.
+It's not just about fixing overfitting - it's about building a complete, deployable security tool.

 ---